Bike Trails and Lanes

 In June 2009, the League of American Bicyclists named the City of Irvine a Bicycle Friendly Community, the first such distinction given in Orange County.

-California law makes it mandatory for all bikes to be licensed and it is free in the city of Irvine
+The City of Irvine Municipal Code makes it mandatory for residents to license their bicycle and it is free in the City of Irvine.

 - How to protect your bike from theft